TUIOFX/tuiofx/README.md

 The TUIOFX toolkit aims at supporting Java developers that want to develop for shared interactive surfaces, like multi-user, multi-touch tabletops and walls that support the TUIO protocol.

-The TUIOFX toolkit comes with two parts, the TUIOFX-Core and the TUIOFX-WidgetToolkit:
+The TUIOFX toolkit comes with two parts, the **TUIOFX-Core** and the **TUIOFX-WidgetToolkit**:

-TUIOFX-Core provides an abstraction from the raw TUIO messages and transforms them into standard JavaFX Touch- and Gesture-Events.
+**TUIOFX-Core** provides an abstraction from the raw TUIO messages and transforms them into standard JavaFX Touch- and Gesture-Events.
 It uses JavaFX’s multi-touch event handling infrastructure and its predefined TouchEvent and GestureEvent types in order to send events about recognised touches and gesture to the associated target Node (UI element).

-TUIOFX-WidgetToolkit optimised JavaFX pre-built look-and-feel for multi-user and multi-touch interaction.
+**TUIOFX-WidgetToolkit** optimised JavaFX pre-built look-and-feel for multi-user and multi-touch interaction.
 For example, UI controls that are adjusted in size for touch on big screens and text-fields that allow simultaneous text-entry through multiple on-screen keyboards.

 ## Prerequisites